zachpino/sensor-service-ecology/week09/abstract_model.md

 ### Python Bikeshare Model

-Let's put everything together and simulate a simple bikeshare in Python.
+Let's put everything together and simulate a simple bikeshare in Python!

 Here, we are abstracting a lot of the details of how a bikeshare system actually works, and using totally fake data.
-For instance, this code does nothing to keep the number of bikes in the system consistent through simulation steps!
+For instance, this code does nothing to keep the number of bikes in the system consistent through simulation steps.

 ```python
 import random #bring in random number library functionality